Cryptoagility

 „Kryptoagilität“: Impulse paper of the Wissenschaftliche Arbeitsgruppe Nationaler Cyber-Sicherheitsrat, November 2024

-Authors: Thomas Caspers, Prof. Gabi Dreo Rodosek, Prof. Claudia Eckert, Prof. Jörn Müller-Quade, Prof. Christof Paar, Prof. Alexander Roßnagel, Prof. Michael Waidner
+Authors: Thomas Caspers, Prof. Gabi Dreo Rodosek, Prof. Claudia Eckert, Prof. Jörn Müller-Quade, Prof. Christof Paar, Prof. Alexander Roßnagel, main author Prof. Michael Waidner

 Download (PDF, 1,7 MB)